Pop Culture Trivia Quiz: 1962

 Pope John XXII

-32. First appearing in 1961, this flying kaiju (giant monster) made her debut, along with 2 fairies, who spoke and sang for her.
+32. First appearing in 1961, this flying kaiju (giant monster) made her debut, along with two fairies, who spoke and sang for her.

 Mothra

-33. At a White House dinner, who said “I think this is the most extraordinary collection of talent, of human knowledge ever gathered at the White House, with the possible exception of when Thomas Jefferson dined alone.”?
+33. At a White House dinner, he said, “I think this is the most extraordinary collection of talent and human knowledge ever gathered at the White House, with the possible exception of when Thomas Jefferson dined alone.”
+Who said it?

 President John F. Kennedy